otetard/ownpad/README.md

 ## Create access restricted pads

+### HTTP Auth

+Basic HTTP auth enabled on the Etherpad webserver is compatible with Ownpad.
+If this is used then the user will simply be prompted to enter login credentials by their browser when they try to access a pad from within Nextcloud.

+### Etherpad-managed auth

 Ownpad supports communication with the Etherpad API for access restriction (so called *protected pads*).
 This support is considered **experimental** due to work in progress; some features are still